k-codepoet/ground-truth/materials/INFRA-SETUP.md

 5. **Tailscale Configuration**:
    - Ensure all nodes are in Tailscale VPN mesh
    - Configure routing rules in NAS Traefik to reach other nodes

-Want me to create a step-by-step setup plan for any of these?